 It is also noticed that a sparkling smile also gets dimmed over the years due to a lack of care.
 This change is due to the part of the yellowing of the dentin inside the tooth that can show through the enamel, mainly as it thins and cracks as you age.
 The enamel itself becomes stained by coffee, tea, red wine, and tobacco.
 There’s no deficit of whitening products these days.
 Dental bleaches that contain peroxide (available over the counter or through your dentist) will lighten your teeth to a few shades, although the results are less dramatic in lower teeth.
 Whitening toothpaste and rinses can temporarily lift superficial stains, but don’t expect the effect to last much.
 And if you wish to go for a bleaching method, it’s a good idea to visit a dentist.
 Some whitening products, such as carbamide peroxide and hydrogen peroxide, can make teeth sensitive.
 And the effectiveness of various bleaching techniques can differ with the type of discoloration.
 Stains that are resulted by exposure to the antibiotic tetracycline in childhood are particularly stubborn and may need several rounds of bleaching to remove.

-At Dr. Mohamed Ali’s office, he will thoroughly asses you to help you from old age dental issues.
+At Dr. Mohamed Ali’s office, San Francisco, he will thoroughly asses you to help you from old age dental issues.
 He will suggest the best course of action suited to your needs.
 The billing experts will inspect your insurance benefits and will offer you a complete treatment plan with all the necessary arrangements.
 Every major dental and medical PPO insurance plans are accepted, including Medicare at our dental practice.
 There is also an in-office Plan for Health for those who don’t have any insurance.
 Also, we have partnered with various financial institutions like The Lending Club, Care Credit, Healthcare Finance Solutions to make your treatment extremely affordable.
 If you have any questions, feel free to ask.
 So sit, relax, and get long-lasting healthy teeth.
 Call us today to schedule your consultation.
 You can reach us at 415.391.7751.